ktbs/ktbs/doc/source/concepts/trace.rst

 Typically, the origin of a trace is a timestamp.
 However, it can also be an opaque string, meaning that the precise time when the trace was collected is not known.

-This opaque string can nevertheless be reused across several traces (especially :doc:`computed traces <computed_trace>` deriving from another one), to indicate that those traces represent the *same* period of time.
+This opaque string can nevertheless be reused across several traces (especially `computed traces <concept-computed-trace>`:ref:) deriving from another one), to indicate that timestamps are *comparable* across those traces.

 Stored traces
 -------------